Lateralus138/todo-bash/README.md

 @ITEM:
 	String		Todo ITEM.
 @EXAMPLES:
+	todo
+		List all items in todo list.
+	todo 1
+		List 1st ITEM in todo list.
-	todo -a "Something to do" # Add a todo item todo -r 1 # Remove item at index #1
+	todo -a "Something to do"
+		Add a todo item.
+	todo -r 1
+		Remove item at index #1.

 ```

 ## Installation